Yutaka Take

 Yutaka Take (武 豊, Take Yutaka) (born March 15, 1969, in Kyoto, Kyoto) is a Japanese jockey.
 Take made his riding debut in 1987 and currently holds seven all-time records in Japan.
-He has won at least one Grade 1 race for 23 straight years until 2010, and a graded stakes race for 39 consecutive years.
+He has won at least one Grade 1 race for 23 straight years until 2010, and a graded stakes race for 40 consecutive years.
 Take has 114 wins to his credit in eight countries, including Australia, France, Germany, Hong Kong, Korea, United Arab Emirates, United Kingdom and the United States.
 His international victories include Group 1 wins in the Prix d'Ispahan (France) and Hong Kong Cup (Hong Kong), the July Cup (England) and Dubai Duty Free Stakes (UAE).

 Take has won one of Japan's premier horse races, the Japan Cup, a record five times.
+He is both the youngest and oldest jockey to win a G1 in JRA history, at 19 years and 7 months old to win the 1988 Kikuka Sho, and 57 years and 2 months old to win the 2026 Takarazuka Kinen.